thatherahere/LC-WebLeadsNotificationUtility/README.md

     - In Setup, navigate to App Manager.
     - Click Edit in the dropdown menu next to Lightning Sales app.
     - Click the Utility Items tab and add the "Web Leads" from custom components.
-    - Check Start automatically checkbox (It has platform event name as default) and Save it.
+    - Check Start automatically checkbox and Save it.

 1. Add Users to "Web Lead Queue" queue:
     - In Setup, navigate to Queues.
     - Click Edit for "Web Lead Queue".
-    - Scroll down to Queue Members and add default user and user create above.
+    - Scroll down to Queue Members and add default user and other users to Selected Members.

 1. Get your Organization Id:
     - In Setup, navigate to Company Information